 + PRO: Reliable public transport

-Rio's metro and bus networks are a clean, efficient and affordable way of getting around the city.
+Rio’s metro and BRT (Bus Rapid Transit) networks are a clean, efficient and affordable way of getting around the city.
+The BRT system now operates four lines connecting major areas, although regular buses are not as well-maintained as the metro system.
 Licensed taxis and e-hailing services like Uber and EasyTaxis are abundant and are recommended when travelling at night.

 - CON: Aggressive driving and chaotic traffic